Position: Towards Responsible Evaluation for Text-to-Speech: Background: The Co-evolution of TTS Technologies and Evaluation Methods

 Meanwhile, TTS evaluation practice has gradually evolved to become more comprehensive, centered on subjective assessment, especially MOS, and increasingly supported by diverse objective metrics.
-MOS becomes the primary method for evaluating naturalness~\cite{arik2017deep, gibiansky2017deep}.
-Comparison MOS (CMOS)~\cite{kim2020glow, transformertts} and Similarity MOS (SMOS)~\cite{adaspeech} are introduced to measure relative quality and speaker similarity.
-Objective evaluation gains traction~\cite{kim2020glow} through metrics such as pitch and energy errors, and Character Error Rate (CER), which quantify acoustic fidelity and intelligibility.
-As non-autoregressive (NAR) systems, such as FastSpeech~\cite{fastspeech} and Glow-TTS~\cite{kim2020glow}, emerge, inference latency and model efficiency become standard evaluation criteria.
-Adaptation efficiency also becomes essential.
-Then evaluation of controllability and diversity enters an exploratory stage, with initial efforts focused on prosodic variation via pitch, duration, and sampling-based methods, though systematic evaluation metrics remain limited.
+MOS became the primary method for evaluating naturalness~\cite{arik2017deep, gibiansky2017deep}.
+Comparison MOS (CMOS)~\cite{transformertts, kim2020glow} and Similarity MOS (SMOS)~\cite{adaspeech} have become common protocols for relative naturalness and speaker similarity, respectively.
+Objective evaluation gained traction through metrics, including Word Error Rate (WER) for measuring robustness~\cite{fastspeech}.
+As non-autoregressive (NAR) systems emerged, such as FastSpeech~\cite{fastspeech} and Glow-TTS~\cite{kim2020glow}, inference latency and model efficiency became standard evaluation criteria.
+Adaptation efficiency~\cite{adaspeech} also became essential.
+Then, the evaluation of controllability and diversity entered an exploratory stage.
+While initial efforts on explicit prosodic modeling are quantified by pitch and energy errors~\cite{fastspeech2}, systematic evaluation metrics for these aspects remain limited.